sergeiudris/lab.deeplearning/d2l/README.md

     recognition, natural language processing, medical informatics, and other application areas, offering a unified set of tools for tackling diverse problems.

+- 15
+  - > Earlier, we introduced machine learning as “learning behavior from experience”.
+By learning here, we mean improving at some task over time.
+But who is to say what constitutes an improvement?
+    > In order to develop a formal mathematical system of learning machines, we need to have formal measures of how good (or bad) our models are.
+In machine learning, and optimization more generally, we call these objective functions.
+      By convention, we usually define objective funcitons so that lower is better.
+      Because lower is better, these functions are sometimes called `loss` functions or `cost` functions.

+- 16
+  - > • Training Error: The error on that data on which the model was trained.
+You could think of this as being like a student’s scores on practice exams used to prepare for some real exam.
+Even if the results are encouraging, that does not guarantee success on the final exam.

+    > • Test Error: This is the error incurred on an unseen test set.
+This can deviate significantly from the training error.
+When a model fails to generalize to unseen data, we say that it is overfitting.
+In real-life terms, this is like flunking the real exam despite doing well on practice exams.

+- 21
+  - > At the
+      National Library of Medicine, a number of professional annotators go over each article that gets indexed in PubMed to associate it with the relevant terms from MeSH, a collection of roughly 28k tags.
+This is a time-consuming process and the annotators typically have a one year lag between archiving and tagging.
+      Machine learning can be used here to provide provisional tags until each article can have a proper manual review.
+Indeed, for several years, the BioASQ organization has hosted a competition 14 to do precisely this.